tylerpayne/mixnet/Readme.md

 ````

 ### run test
 The test uses the local area network to simulate the operation of a mixnet on a wide area network.

 First, the tracker server is started.
 Then several mixnet peers are started on distinct ports.
-When a locally generated message (e.g. HTTP request) is sent to any MIXER_PORT, the message is routed through the peers on the mixnet, achieving anonymity from the message’s recipient (presumably not a member of the mixnet).
-The recipient’s response is also routed through the mixnet.
+The test program `tester` opens a socket on port `8009` and sends a message `"Hello, world!"` with destination `127.0.0.1:8009` (i.e. itself) through the mixer running on port `5000`.
+The message is routed through the peers (peeler servers) on the mixnet, achieving anonymity from the message’s recipient.

-For this test a simple python script sends an HTTP GET Request for www.google.com to 5000 and prints the response.

 To run the test